vornet/session-manager-sharp/SessionManagerSharp/README.md

 An unofficial AWS Systems Managers' Session Manager client for C#/.NET based on https://github.com/aws/session-manager-plugin.

-THe primary motivation is to enable automation through it from .NET.
+The primary motivation and use-case is to enable automation.

+Two methods are supported:

+- `Task<string> SendStdOutAsync(string commandText)` sends a command over standard input and returns the response from it.
+- `Task SendTextFileStreamAsync(Stream stream, string destFilename)` streams a text file over standard input to a destination filename.
+This is experimental.

 ## Example Usage